-A SPSS summary table for a factorial design differs somewhat from others you have seen in that it contains additional information.
+An SPSS summary table for a factorial design differs somewhat from others you have seen in that it contains additional information.
 The line labeled "Corrected model" is the sum of the main effects and the interaction.
-As such its sum of squares is what we earlier called $SS{cells}$ .
+As such its sum of squares is what we earlier called SS{cells} .
 The line labeled "Intercept" is a test on the grand mean, here showing that the grand mean is significantly different from 0.00, which is hardly a surprise.
-Near the bottom the line labeled "Corrected total" is what we normally label "Total," and the line that they label "Total" is $(\sum X^2/N)$ .
+Near the bottom the line labeled "Corrected total" is what we normally label "Total," and the line that they label "Total" is $(\sum X^2/N)$.
 These extra lines rarely add anything of interest.

 The summary table reveals that there are significant effects due to Task and to the interaction of Task and SmokeGrp, but there is no significant effect due to the SmokeGrp variable.
 The Task effect is of no interest, because it simply says that people make more errors on some kinds of tasks than others.
 This is like saying that your basketball team scored more points in yesterday's game than did your soccer team.
 You can see the effects graphically in the interaction plot, which is self-explanatory.
+Notice in the table of descriptive statistics that the standard deviations, and thus the variances, are very much higher on the Cognitive task than on the other two tasks.
+We will want to keep this in mind when we carry out further analyses.

-13.6 Multiple Comparisons
+13.6 Comparisons Among Means

-All of the multiple-comparison procedures discussed in Chapter 12 are applicable to the analysis of factorial designs.
-Thus we can test the differences among the five Condition means in the Eysenck example, or the three SmokeGrp means in the Spilich example using the Bonferroni t test, the Tukey test, Ryan's REGWQ, or any other procedure.
+All of the procedures discussed in Chapter 12 are applicable to the analysis of factorial designs.
+Thus we can test the differences among the five Condition means in the Eysenck example, or the three SmokeGrp means in the Spilich example using standard linear contrasts, the Bonferroni t test, the Tukey test, or any other procedure.
 Keep in mind, however, that we must interpret the "n" that appears in the formulae in Chapter 12 to be the number of observations on which each treatment mean was based.
-Since the Condition means are based on $(a \times n)$ observations, that is the value that you would enter into the formula, not n.
+Because the Condition means are based on $(a \times n)$ observations that is the value that you would enter into the formula, not n.
+Because the interaction of Task with SmokeGrp is significant, I would be unlikely to want to examine the main effects further.
+However, an examination of simple effects will be very useful.

 In the Spilich smoking example, there is no significant effect due to SmokeGrp, so you would probably not wish to run contrasts among the three levels of that variable.
-Because the dependent variable (errors) is not directly comparable across groups, it makes no sense to look for specific group differences there.
+Because the dependent variable (errors) is not directly comparable across tasks, it makes no sense to look for specific Task group differences there.
 We could do so, but no one would be likely to care.
 (Remember the basketball and soccer teams referred to above.)
-However, the interaction suggests that you might wish to run multiple comparisons on simple effects.
-In particular, you might wish to examine the effect of smoking on cognitive tasks.
-You could run these tests by restricting yourself just to the data from the Cognitive task.
-However, I would suggest making these contrasts using $MS{\rm error}$ from the overall analysis, assuming that you have no reason to think that you have heterogeneity of variance.
-If you run your analysis using standard computer software, you will have to recalculate your effects by substituting $MS{\rm error}$ from the main summary table.
+However, I would expect that smoking might have its major impact on cognitive tasks, and you might wish to run either a single contrast (active smokers versus nonsmokers) or multiple comparisons on that simple effect.
+Assume that we want to take the simple effect of SmokeGrp at the Cognitive Task and compute the contrast on the nonsmokers versus the active smokers.
+You could run this test in SPSS by restricting yourself just to the data from the Cognitive task.
+The Compare Means/One-Way ANOVA procedure will allow you to specify contrasts, whereas the General Linear Model/Univariate procedure won't, so we will use that.